EmberEmu/Ember/docs/Logging.md

 ```

 ### Remote Sink
-The remote sink implements the UDP-based syslog protocol to allow log messages to be sent to remote messages.
+The remote sink implements the UDP-based syslog protocol to allow log messages to be sent to remote machines.
 This could be useful when used in conjunction with third-party remote log viewers; for example, setting up email/text-message notifications if an error is encountered.

 The remote sink requires five arguments; severity, the host to send the logs to, the remote port, facility and service name.